Header image courtesy of Dr Martin Williams

 The aim of the Yim Tin Tsai Arts Festival is to “tell stories closely related to the people of the island [and] to showcase the harmonious co-existence of human and nature.”
 As a result of the conservation efforts of the early 2000s, the festival is used as a launchpad to continue the revitalisation of the island and community.

 As the island gained popularity amongst local and overseas tourists, there are now more options for food on the island.
 Chef De Yim Tin is a quaint little restaurant by the pier.
 With indoor and outdoor sitting available, the private kitchen serves drinks and a limited food menu.
-Its chef and owner graduated from Blue Ribbon, equipping him with the experience and skills to execute and plate dishes to perfection.
+Its chef and owner is a graduate of Le Cordon Bleu, equipping him with the experience and skills to execute and plate dishes to perfection.
 Enjoy your set lunch and dinners with a killer view as you wait for your kaito back to Sai Kung.
 Call (+852) 9100 7990 to book ahead.